greg-js/arch-wiki-md-repo/wiki/_content/english/Full system backup with rsync.md

 ```

-Using the `-aAX` set of options, the files are transferred in archive mode, ensuring that symbolic links, devices, permissions and ownerships, modification times, [ACLs](/index.php/ACL "ACL") and extended attributes are preserved.
+Using the `-aAX` set of options, the files are transferred in archive mode, ensuring that symbolic links, devices, permissions and ownerships, modification times, [ACLs](/index.php/ACL "ACL") and extended attributes are preserved (assuming that the target [file system](/index.php/File_system "File system") supports the feature).

 The `--exclude` option will cause files that match the given patterns to be excluded.
 The contents of `/dev`, `/proc`, `/sys`, `/tmp` and `/run` were excluded because they are populated at boot (while the folders themselves are *not* created), `/lost+found` is filesystem-specific.
 Quoting the exclude patterns will avoid expansion by [shell](/index.php/Shell "Shell"), which is necessary e.g. when backing up over [SSH](/index.php/SSH "SSH").
 Ending the excluded paths with `*` will still ensure that the directories themselves are created if not already existing.

-Be aware that you will need a Linux compatible file system, eg: `ext4` to maintain symlinks etc, when using the `-aAX` options.

 **Note:**